Setting and understanding your default email settings.

 - Personal Account Change Email

 - Sign-Up Verification Email

 - Feedback Comment Email

 From the Project Homepage:

-- Click the Project Settings button in the main body area.
+- Click Management>Project Configuration>Basic Project Settings in the top navigation bar.

 Under the Basic Options heading, there is one optional email address field.
 Filling this field in with an email address will tell the Centercode system to use this email address in place of the General Community Email for that specific Project.
 Leaving this blank will use the General Community Email for that Project.